codenotallk/calculator/README.md

 Now I can perform offset.
 I didn't set a verification for inputs that I receive.
 So Let's protect the application against those parameters that can be bad formed.

 I faced a little problem, but it is working now.
 Bye

+## Part 3 - Step 7 - Moving to a database engine

+I did all the persistence in Files.
+Well, files aren't the best way to persist a lot of data.
+So, I will change from file to database.
+In that case, it'll be a MySQL database.

+First things first.
+I don't want to lose all the job already did.
+So, First I'll extract the functions signatures into a interface.
+That way, I can inject the database of my choice.
+With that, I avoid to thrown away my job.

+I have some goals for that:
+* extract in a interface
+* add the MySQL database using docker compose
+* Implement the MySQL persistence.

+I already have the interface working as intended.
+Now I implement the docker compose to rise up the database.

+We already have the database working through docker.
+Next step is implement the mysql

+Finally.
+Sometimes problems arise.
+That's life programming.
+The base implementation.
+It was done.
+Next I'll finish retrieve data from database.
+That's it.